Updated December 2017

 This person must be authorized to represent any and all of the entities for which discounts are sought in the funding requests featured on the application.
 During its review of the FCC Form 471, USAC may require copies of the documentation that confirms this person's authorization to represent all of the entities featured on the FCC Form 471.

-A Letter of Agency (LOA) is most commonly signed by consortium members and kept on file by their consortium leader to verify their knowledge of their membership and participation in the consortium.
-Other vehicles to establish this authorization could be a project agreement, a contract, a letter agreement, or other similar document.
-The consortium LOA must be signed and dated on or before the date the FCC Form 471 was certified.
+A consortium LOA is most commonly signed by consortium members and kept on file by their consortium leader to verify their knowledge of their membership and participation in the consortium.
+Consortium members and agents can also use a project agreement, a contract, a letter agreement, or other similar document to establish this authorization.

 The timeframes of these authorizations cannot be open-ended, such as "until terminated by either party."